-Lab-grown diamonds are sustainable diamonds; they are ethically grown and have a minimal environmental impact.
+Lab-grown diamonds are sustainable; they are ethically grown and have a minimal environmental impact.

 BEAUTY & QUALITY

-Lab-grown diamonds have the same physical, chemical, and optical properties as naturally mined diamonds.
+Lab-grown diamonds have the same physical, chemical, and optical properties as natural mined diamonds.

 Lab-grown diamonds can offer excellent value and are slightly more affordable than natural diamonds of comparable size and quality.